uj-robotics/krakrobot2016-online/python_simulator/README.md

 note that the only possible values are S(0), E(2), N(4), W(6) )
 * Hint distance (field_type = 9, field_value is a floor of actual distance to the goal)

-We have provide you, for your convenience, with map generator utility.
-To use please refer to map_gen.py file and exemplary code in this file as well.
-Generation of the maps can be highly parametrized, please refer to documentation in the code.
+We have bundled with the simulator map generator utility.
+To use it please refer to map_gen.py file  Generation of the maps can be highly parametrized, please refer to the documentation in the code.
 Note however that maps for the final evaluation might be generated differently (that is using different generator, or designed by hand).

 ![Example map](pics/1.png)